cattle-ops/terraform-aws-gitlab-runner/README.md

 The setup is based on the blog post: [Auto scale GitLab CI runners and save 90% on EC2 costs](https://about.gitlab.com/2017/11/23/autoscale-ci-runners/) The created runner will have by default a shared cache in S3 and logging is streamed to CloudWatch.
 The cache in S3 will expire in X days, see configuration.
 The logging can be disabled.

+Besides the auto scaling option (docker+machine executor) the docker executor is supported as wel for a single node.

 ## Prerequisites

 ### Terraform